Thank You Page Tracking With Google Tag Manager

 - Page Path equals /form/thankyou.html.

 - or Page URL contains /form/thankyou.html.
 Try being as specific as possible.
-Setting just “thankyou” as the rule for this trigger might not be the best idea, because there might be other pages, that can contain that word (and we don’t want that!) in URL.
+Setting just “thankyou” as the rule for this trigger might not be the best idea because there might be other pages that can contain that word (and we don’t want that!) in the URL.

 Let’s Test

-- Assign this new trigger to Google Analytics Tag that you created in the beginning of this blog post.
+- Assign this new trigger to the Google Analytics 4 Tag you created at the beginning of this blog post.

-- Open (or refresh) a Preview and Debug mode, refresh a web page with a form you want to track.
+- Open (or refresh) the Preview and Debug mode, which will open up a new browser tab for you with the page to test.

-- Then fill in the form and submit.
-After successful submission, you’ll be redirected to a “Thank you” page – if Google Analytics Tag fired, good job!
+- Then fill in the form and submit it.
+After successful submission, you’ll be redirected to a “Thank you” page – if Google Analytics 4 Tag fires, good job!
 Also (if possible), try submitting a different form on your website (to see if the tag did not fire on accident).

-If Thank You Page Tracking Did Not Work for You
+If the Thank You Page Tracking Did Not Work for You

-If you have questions, feel free to contact me via social media accounts or write a comment in this blog post.
+If you have questions, feel free to contact me via social media accounts or write a comment on this blog post.